 After moving from Michigan to Connecticut (I actually went back to Michigan to go to school, timing is everything!) then moving twice more within the state, I had the space for a home shop.
 I built 6 more guitars in 4 different body styles in East Granby, CT; a jumbo, a dreadnought, an OM, and a style I designed that I call "A style", an extended dreadnought/mini-jumbo.
 In each of these guitars, I have pushed to expand my quality of build, esthetic and sonic abilities, to build guitars that are modern in style and sound, frequently using newer, alternative tonewoods to achieve balance, richness, volume and sustain.

-Now having relocated to Massachusetts where I started out, I have set up shop in the Narrows in Fall River, where I continue to build on spec, but am also happy to build custom guitars, which gives customers the opportunity to tweak the details and pick their body wood preferences.
+Now having relocated to Massachusetts where I started out, I am once again building in my home shop, where I continue to build on spec, but am also happy to build custom guitars, which gives customers the opportunity to tweak the details and pick their body wood preferences.
 I am excited about every guitar I build and am constantly seeking ways to improve the process and the results, while maintaining a hand built commitment.
 All major components are built by me and by hand without using CNC.